learn-co-curriculum/omniauth_lab/README.md

 Create a `SessionsController`.
 This will be simpler than ones we've made in the past.
 This time, we won't log you in at all, we'll just print all the information in the `request.env['omniauth.auth']` hash.
 The tests verify that the controller sets the appropriate variable for the views; ensure they pass.

-There is already a view that outputs all the authenticaton data, as well as showing you the user's photo if one is provided.
+There is already a view that outputs all the authentication data, as well as showing you the user's photo if one is provided.

 We're not logging anyone in now.
 But if we were, it wouldn't be hard.
-You can trust the data coming in from `request.env['omniauth.auth']`, at least as far as you can trust the authentiation provider.
+You can trust the data coming in from `request.env['omniauth.auth']`, at least as far as you can trust the authentication provider.

 For extra fun, try editing your initializer to look like this: